-ALDEA and Asociación BPD (ABPD) are sister organizations working together to address the principal needs of rural Mayan communities in the Department of Chimaltenango, Guatemala.
-Based in the US, ALDEA focuses primarily on advocacy, education, and fund development to support ABPD’s work in the field.
-On the ground in Guatemala, ABPD engages in grassroots development initiatives in Kaqchikel villages, working with local families to mitigate the devastating impacts of poverty on children’s health.
+As sister organizations, ALDEA and ABPD are working together to address the principal needs of rural, predominantly Mayan communities in the Department of Chimaltenango in Guatemala.
+ALDEA is a 501(c)(3) organization based in the U.S. and focuses on advocacy, education, and fund development to support ABPD’s work in the field.
+On the ground in Guatemala, ABPD, a largely-indigenous organization, empowers rural villages to address the devastating effects of poverty and disadvantage.

 What do we believe?

-Our Vision is that communities are empowered and capable of achieving sustainable, culturally pertinent and equitable development that guarantees their right to health and well-being.
+Our Vision is that communities are empowered and capable of achieving sustainable, culturally pertinent,